monkeytypegame/monkeytype/README.md

 # About

-Monkeytype is a minimalistic, customisable typing test, featuring many test modes, an account system to save your typing speed history and user-configurable features like themes, sounds, a smooth caret and more.
+Monkeytype is a minimalistic, customizable typing test, featuring many test modes, an account system to save your typing speed history, and user-configurable features like themes, sounds, a smooth caret, and more.

 # Features